jtgagne/Natural-Compiler-x86/README.md

 # Compiler-Design
 Compiler for Natural.
 Semester project in Compiler Design at Wentworth Institute of Technology Summer 2016.

+To see parser output, read the ABOUT.md file located under the src/output/ directory.

 # Testing the Parser
 1. Locate the Test.java file in the parser package.
 2. Run the main method from that class.